 How Does Debt Collection Work In Ontario?

-Then, it is up to you to work out a way to pay your debts.
+- Explore Payment Options: Then, it’s up to you to work out a way to pay your debts.
 Most debt collection agencies will offer you a few different payment options.
 Of course, you can opt to pay it off in full, but you can also work out a payment plan or even try for a settlement, which could end in you paying off only a portion of your original debts.

 If you are the victim of harassment from a debt collector, you can file a complaint with the Ontario government.